STOIE/recipes/recipes/offset_smoker/README.md

 #### Ingredients

 * ~7kg brisket
-* 50:50 salt:ground black pepper (by volume) and/or another seasoning.
+* 50:50 salt:ground black pepper (by volume) and/or another seasoning

 #### Method